| | Head Injury |

 III.
 Preanesthetic

-The patient's state of health is determined from the
+assessment The patient's state of health is determined from the

 medical history, pertinent physical examination, and